CBKarabudak/simple-counter/README.md

 - Type what number you want the counter to start from.

 - A little number appears at the top of your screen.
+The counter will display on top of any other window on your computer.

     - Left click to increase the counter by one.